How to apply

 Areas of specialism

-Delivery type: Blended – predominantly on-line with some face to face days across the two years of study.
+Delivery type: Blended – predominantly on-line with three on campus face to face days across the two years of study.

 Core skills – organisational performance